Simply Business homepage

 2. You’re making more money.

 For example, you may be able to elect to treat your LLC as an S corporation to lower your FICA tax.
-Talking with a tax professional who understands your particular business can provide more insight regarding this.
+Talking with a tax professional who understands your particular business can provide more insight.

 3. You’re working with bigger customers.